terra-ops/terra-app/docs/install.md

  5. Open *Applications >  Docker > Docker Quickstart Terminal* or *Kitematic* (Docker UI).
 Either way, you will have to first wait for the VM to download and start.
  6. Launch *Docker Quickstart Terminal* or click the *Docker Cli* button in Kitematic to open a terminal.
  7. Type `terra` to make sure it works.
 You will see a list of commands.
- 8. Type `terra app:add`.
+ 8. Type `terra project:add`.
 All you need is a git URL with your site.
 There are no arguments or options required.
 It will walk you through creating a new environment as well, and then ask if you'd like to enable it.
  9. When you enable your environment the first time, it will take time to download all of the Docker containers.
 Please be patient.
 Once they are downloaded this enabling environments is very fast.
  10. Once the environment enables, Terra will show you the system URL, usually something like http://local.computer:35000.
 Click that and you should see your drupal site.
 (See below for more on local.computer)
  11. Setup your database connection info in settings.php: